 The Amazing Sequel to my story.

-One of my favourite rides was a up into the Dandenong
+of my favourite rides was a up into the Dandenong Mountain Range.

-Mountain Range.
-Anyone who has been to Melbourne will be aware of
+Anyone who has been to Melbourne will be aware of this range that

-this range that sits east of the city and is around 20 miles from
+sits east of the city and is around 20 miles from its centre.
+The

-for another 3 miles to a height of 2077 feet.
-Mount Dandenong being
+3 miles to a height of 2077 feet.
+Mount Dandenong being the tallest

-to ride down to Bayswater Village to meet up with a group of cyclists.
+down to Bayswater Village to meet up with a group of cyclists.
+Knox

-Knox Bicycle Touring Club was the name of the outfit and I thought
+Bicycle Touring Club was the name of the outfit and I thought that

-that a few hours in their company would be just the ticket.
-Better
+a few hours in their company would be just the ticket.
+Better than

 Had I been in possession of a road bike I no doubt would have chosen

-At that point I mentioned that I had been responsible
+that point I mentioned that I had been responsible for organising

-for organising a midweek evening Inter Station 15 mile Time Trial
+a midweek evening Inter Station 15 mile Time Trial Series.
+Squadrons

-Series.
-Squadrons came up each month with their Venoms and Vampires,
+came up each month with their Venoms and Vampires, plus support staff

-plus support staff for target towing air to air practice.
-Tempests
+for target towing air to air practice.
+Tempests were resident planes

-were resident planes that carried drogues.
-Having put the word around
+that carried drogues.
+Having put the word around there were always

-there were always bikies arriving from Wahn, Wildenrath, Bruggen,
+bikies arriving from Wahn, Wildenrath, Bruggen, Celle, Oldenburg and

-Now I found myself riding alongside a chap that had
+I found myself riding alongside a chap that had been my companion